nickcottrell/cardboard/README.md

-# Cardboard Apps
+# Udacity VR Developer Nanodegree
-This is a series of VR experiences I created for the Udacity VR course.
-I used Unity to build and manage scenes and deployed the VR applications to Cardboard.
+This is a series of VR experiences I created for the Udacity VR Developer Nanodegree.
+The content on this page covers everything from Term 1.
+Click here for [Term 2](https://github.com/nickcottrell/udacity-vr-t2).
+Click here for [Term 3](https://github.com/nickcottrell/udacity-vr-t3).

+For Each of these projects, I used Unity to build and manage scenes and deployed the VR applications to Cardboard.
 The projects demonstrate a working knowledge of scene creation, basic 3D math, and C# scripting.

 ## Carnival
 This assignment provided a mostly working game that contained a few bugs and errors preventing some of the basic gameplay.
 Once I got the bugs fixed and the experience working, I went further to make the it more interesting.
 I added a timer and some more engaging elements like applause for a win and a sad trombone for a loss.
 I also change the art and used carnival-themed elements from the Unity Asset Store, added a daytime/sunset skybox, and re-lit and re-baked the environment.